exporl/apex/documentation/examples/index.md

 contains individual elements, which specify a filter, or as a special case a generator (i.e., a filter without input channels).

--   on line \[xml:filter1\] the attribute tells Apex3 that a dataloop generator has to be created.
+-   on line \[xml:filter1\] the attribute tells APEX 4 that a dataloop generator has to be created.
 This is a generator that takes a datablock and loops it infinitely.
 The datablock to be looped is specified by its ID .
 The dataloop generator itself is assigned the ID .

--   on line \[xml:filter2\] the attribute tells Apex3 that an amplifier has to be created.
+-   on line \[xml:filter2\] the attribute tells APEX 4 that an amplifier has to be created.
 The gain of this amplifier will be varied to change the amplitude of the words and thus the SNR.
 It is assigned ID .
 The gain of the amplifier is made a variable parameter by